 Posted by Kristen Pufahl

 Kristen Pufahl is a licensed, registered dietitian working in the JF&CS Nutrition Services program.
-In addition to her work counseling clients, training staff, and running groups, she chairs the Healthy JF&CS committee.
-She received her BS in business administration from Georgetown University and her MS in nutrition from Boston University.
+In addition to her work counseling clients, training staff, and running programs in the community, she chairs the Healthy JF&CS committee.
+She also teaches nutrition at Boston University.